cjsauer/genetic-sandbox/README.md

 This command will lint all the source files using [eslint](http://eslint.org/), and then spit out a lovely nyan cat test report with coverage statistics.

+### Docs

+The documentation for this project is generated automatically from [jsdoc](http://usejsdoc.org/index.html) comments in the source code and inserted into a [jekyll](https://jekyllrb.com/) site to be served on Github Pages.
+To begin generating documentation, you will first need to have [ruby](https://www.ruby-lang.org/en/) installed ([rvm](https://rvm.io/) is a handy tool for managing ruby installations).

+Once you have ruby, change into the `site/` directory and run `bundle install`.
+This will install the ruby gems (dependencies) needed to build the jekyll site.
+At this point you're ready to run `jekyll serve` to run a local server of the documentation.
+To regenerate the docs from the source code run `npm run docs`.
+Finally, to deploy the docs to production, run `npm run docs-deploy`.
+This will merge the `site/` directory from the `master` branch into the `gh-pages` branch and push it to Github, among some other little cleanup operations.